jangroth/aws-certification-notes/solutions-architect-professional.md

 * <a href="https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html" target="_blank">API Reference</a>

 ### Providing access to an IAM user in another AWS account that you own
+• *Zone of trust* are accounts or organizations that you own
 * In *target account*, create *target role* that should be assumed
   * Define trust policy that specifies *source account* as `Principal`
   * Share role ARN